Home / Retirement planner / Planning your retirement / How to budget for retirement

 Without delving into your spending habits, estimating the income you want to retire on can be like throwing darts at a dartboard – you may not land in the right place.

-Happily, there are tools and resources available that can make the process simpler and set you on your way to understanding what you are likely to spend.
+Happily, there are tools and resources available that can make the process simpler and set you on your way to understanding how much you are likely to spend.

 ASFA retirement standard

-Many of you will be familiar with the Association of Superannuation Funds of Australia (ASFA) retirement standard, which updates the estimated cost of retirement every three months.
-But how many people actually drill down into the sample budgets ASFA uses to arrive at its estimates?
+You may be familiar with the Association of Superannuation Funds of Australia (ASFA) retirement standard, which updates the estimated cost of retirement every three months.
+But how many people drill down into the sample budgets ASFA uses to arrive at its estimates?

-The retirement standard estimates spending needs of retirees seeking either a comfortable or modest standard of living, with different figures for singles and couples.
+The retirement standard estimates the spending needs of retirees seeking either a comfortable or modest standard of living, with different figures for singles and couples.
+Originally, the budgets were only for homeowners, but in June 2025 ASFA expanded the standard to include a modest budget for renters.

 Retirement planning for beginners